georgelam155/cunyopenmusic/fundamentals/keySignatures.md

 <a href="http://openmusictheory.com/Graphics/sharpsTreble.png"><img src="http://openmusictheory.com/Graphics/sharpsTreble.png"></a>

 When you see a key signature in notated music, it will always be placed at the beginning of each line of staff (also known as a "system").
-The key signature is always placed directly to the left of the clef.
+The key signature is always placed directly to the right of the clef.

 Here is an easy way to identify the major key of a piece of music by just looking at the key signature: